Sri Priyanka

 In April 2017, she signed to play an important role in Vikram - Tamannaah starrer Sketch directed by Vijay Chander.

 Career

 Sri Priyanka made her acting debut through the low-budget village-centric film, Nila Meedhu Kadhal, for which she worked throughout 2012.
 Sri Priyanka then appeared in Agadam (2014), a film which entered the Guinness Record Books for being the longest uncut film, before signing on to appear in director Samy's Kangaroo (2015).
 Prior to accepting the offer, she revealed she had not seen any of the director's controversial earlier films.

 During the making of Kodai Mazhai in June 2014, Priyanka fainted after being slapped by her fellow actor, Kalanjiyam.
 Her family considered filing a legal complaint against the makers of the film before opting not to pursue the matter further.

+Regarding her performance as a female cop in Miga Miga Avasaram (2019), a critic wrote that "The only takeaway is the decent performance by Sri Priyanka, who managed to convey the harrowing experience women face during such situations".